 Information Technology //

-MRN's computing infrastructure consists of approximately 250 computers and ~660 Terabytes of network attached storage that consolidates all research data to facilitate easy access and retrieval.
+MRN's computing infrastructure consists of approximately 250 computers and ~1.2 Petabytes of network attached storage that consolidates all research data to facilitate easy access and retrieval.
 Desktop workstations are fed by Gigabit Ethernet connections to a high availability data center that houses core services as well as multiprocessor compute servers.

 Scientific end users are able to access the MRN resources using a single sign on environment that enables sharing of data across the Windows, Linux and Macintosh platforms.
-The data center houses several large shared memory systems (~20 cores & 128GB RAM on average).
+The data center houses several large shared memory systems (~20 cores & 128GB RAM on average up to 80 cores and 1GB RAM per machine, several with multi-GPUs included).
 Additionally there are currently over 30 image analysis and neuroinformatics applications installed and administered uniformly across all workstations.
-Primary data analysis packages are MATLAB, SPM, GIFT/ICA, AFNI, FSL and FreeSurfer.
+Primary data analysis packages are MATLAB, SPM, GIFT/ICA, AFNI, FSL, Python and FreeSurfer.
 FreeSurfer currently runs on one of MRN's 32 processor clusters.

 The data center is backed by a 30 KW N+1 UPS Uninterruptible Power Supply (expandable to 80KW).
 Data center air conditioning is protected by a diesel generator for emergency power and all power and cooling systems are monitored by IT staff 24/7.